alexkross/gitea-helm-chart/README.md

 ## Introduction

 This is a kubernetes helm chart for [Gitea](https://gitea.com/).
 It deploys a pod containing containers for the Gitea application along with a Postgresql db for storing application state.
-It can create peristent volume claims if desired, and also an ingress if the kubernetes cluster supports it.
+It can create persistent volume claims if desired, and also an ingress if the kubernetes cluster supports it.

 This chart was developed and tested on kubernetes version 1.10, but should work on earlier or later versions.